tolitius/cprop/README.md

 ## Using properties

-cprop just returns a Clojure map, while you can create [cursors](README.md#cursors), working with a config is no different than just working with a map:
+`(load-config)` function returns a Clojure map, while you can create [cursors](README.md#cursors), working with a config is no different than just working with a map:

 ```clojure
 {:datamic